 Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

-When it comes to the company law compliance in India, the appointment of auditors is one of the most crucial requirements under the Companies Act, 2013.
+When it comes to company law compliance in India, the appointment of auditors is one of the most crucial requirements under the Companies Act, 2013.
 Auditors ensure that a companyโs financial statements present a true and fair view of its financial position and operations.

 Understanding the Appointment of First Auditor